antoniobusrod/packet-forwarder/README.md

 ## Usage

 Send an uplink to remote Network Server using Packet Forwarder protocol.
-Fake gateway EUI, fake network server name and network server port have been used in the next usage example.
+Fake gateway EUI, fake network server and fake message content have been used in the next usage example.

 ```javascript
 const PacketForwarder = require('packet-forwarder')